nmolaei7878/NoteBook/README.md

 ### Display :
 - we can change default behavior of HTML dispaly with display property:

-  - inline: Displays an element as an inline element (like ).
-Any height and width properties will have no effect.
+  - inline: Displays an element as an inline element, Any height and width properties will have no effect.

-  - block: Displays an element as a block element (like

-).
-It starts on a new line, and takes up the whole width.
+  - block: Displays an element as a block element, It starts on a new line, and takes up the whole width.

   - inline-block: Displays an element as an inline-level block container.
 The element itself is formatted as an inline element, but you can apply height and width values